 hero

-Army Family Advocacy Program helps Soldiers and Families recognize and meet the unique challenges of the military lifestyles.
-FAP provides prevention, education, prompt reporting, investigation, intervention and treatment for domestic and child abuse and neglect, and problematic sexual behavior in children and youth.
-FAP services include seminars, workshops, counseling and intervention methods aimed to strengthen Army Families by enhancing their resilience and relationship skills as well as their quality of life.
-Programs within FAP help with the following specific needs:
+Army Family Advocacy Program helps Soldiers and Families recognize and meet the unique challenges of the military lifestyle.
+FAP aims to enhance Family well-being and strengthen Soldier readiness by providing advocacy, prevention, education, prompt reporting, investigation, intervention and treatment for domestic and child abuse and neglect, and problematic sexual behavior in children and youth.
+FAP services include skill-building classes, workshops, counseling and intervention methods, and New Parent Support Program home visits, aimed to strengthen Soldiers and Families by enhancing their resilience and relationship skills as well as their overall quality of life.

 ▶ Find My FAP Office